2021 Climate Summit

 Wednesday, May 26, 1pm-4pm & Thursday, May 27, 9am-12pm

 CAW’s ninth (and first virtual!)
-Climate Summit will take place on the afternoon of Wednesday, May 26 (1pm-4pm), and the morning of Thursday, May 27 (9am-12pm).
+Climate Summit took place on the afternoon of Wednesday, May 26 (1pm-4pm), and the morning of Thursday, May 27 (9am-12pm).
+Below, you can find the agenda, resource packet (including speaker bios and links to additional resources), and recordings of each day.

-The remainder of Day 1 and Day 2 will consist of updates from local researchers, municipal representatives, and partners on the latest science about local climate impacts as well as recent adaptation projects in NH’s coastal watershed communities.
-Day 2 will also include the announcement of the 2021 CAW Climate Champion Award.
+The remainder of Day 1 and Day 2 consisted of updates from local researchers, municipal representatives, and partners on the latest science about local climate impacts as well as recent adaptation projects in NH’s coastal watershed communities.
+Day 2 also included the announcement of the 2021 CAW Climate Champion Award.

-The target audience includes municipal staff and volunteers from across the coastal NH watershed, technical assistance providers, state and federal agency staff, researchers, and other interested community members and partners.
+Over 130 participants attended the Summit, including municipal staff and volunteers from across the coastal NH watershed, technical assistance providers, state and federal agency staff, researchers, and other interested community members and partners.
 From Wakefield to Seabrook and Candia to New Castle, we are all impacted by a changing climate.
-Some challenges are unique but many are shared, and the Summit offers an opportunity to learn and identify potential connections.
+Some challenges are unique but many are shared, and the Summit offered an opportunity to learn and identify potential connections.

-- Learn about recent and emerging research related to climate impacts and community resilience, including drought, declining snow cover, vernal windows, snow melt, and more.
+- Learned about recent and emerging research related to climate impacts and community resilience, including drought, declining snow cover, vernal windows, snow melt, and more.

-- Learn about coastal NH community actions to understand and adapt to climate impacts, focusing on transferrable examples, resources, and lessons learned.
-Featured projects include vulnerability assessments, plans, zoning updates, living shorelines, and others.
+- Learned about coastal NH community actions to understand and adapt to climate impacts, focusing on transferrable examples, resources, and lessons learned.
+Featured projects included vulnerability assessments, plans, zoning updates, living shorelines, and others.

-- Be motivated to act on what they learned, such as by sharing information or resources with a colleague, using a resource in their work, or following up with a new connection.
+- Were motivated to act on what they learned, such as by sharing information or resources with a colleague, using a resource in their work, or following up with a new connection.